MBrassey/waviii-token/Whitepaper.md

     waviii.io is a dynamic and feature rich suite of decentralized application, smart contract, token and blockchain development products.
-The waviii Token, Wallet and related Dapps including all of their functionalities serve as an example of the blockchain engineering products waviii.io offers.
+The waviii Token, Wallet and related Dapps including all of their functionalities serve as an example of the blockchain products waviii.io offers.

 The ERC-20 Token